Siobhan offers training for professionals who work with children, based on her lived experience of child sexual abuse. In particular, she focuses on:

 – Her story of abuse at home, going through the court process, and how services might be improved from a survivor-led point of view

 Siobhan has worked with audiences of various sizes (15-200) and allows time for a Q&A session at the end, which usually turns into a constructive discussion!
-Moreover, she offers the opportunity to understand child sexual abuse from the perspective of someone who has been there, and can therefore articulate the difficulties faced by children in that situation.
-The training has been developed by several survivors of abuse, and feedback is available on request.
+She offers the opportunity to understand child sexual abuse from the perspective of someone who has been there, and can therefore articulate the difficulties faced by children in that situation.
+The training has been developed by several survivors of abuse, and feedback from previous sessions is available on request.

 ‘I thought you were brilliant at the Fixers event.
 I hadn’t seen you speak publicly before and I found you full of confidence, warm and presenting clearly.
 It wasn’t an easy event to chair but I felt like we were in safe hands with you at the front.’ – Alana Avery, OnRoad Media

 How do we know that the training is effective?